automatictester/exp/java/cryptography/readme.md

 ### RSA

 Overview:
-- Security of RSA is based on difficulty of factoring problem, factoring the product of two large prime numbers, N = p * q:
+- Security of RSA is based on difficulty of factoring problem, factoring the product of two large prime numbers: n = p * q
   - Fundamental theorem of arithmetic says that every integer greater than 1 either is a prime number itself, or can be represented as the product of (2 or more) prime numbers and that, this representation is unique
   - Factoring problem is a NP (nondeterministic polynomial) problem - solution can be verified, but not found, in